Reborn as a Vending Machine, I Now Wander the Dungeon: Characters

 Kerioyl's second-in-command of the Menagerie of Fools who can use water magic.
 She usually gets annoyed with her leader's arrogance.
-It is later revealed that she is part vamp fiend (vampire).
+It is later revealed that she is part vamp fiend (vampire) and also has a vampire form.
 It is also revealed that she and Kerioyl are actually married and that Aka and Shino are their sons.
-Furthermore, they have a third son, who has been placed in a magical crystal to slow a curse that is quickly making him decay.
+Furthermore, they have a third son named Kai, who is suffering a curse that is quickly making him decay.
 To save him, she and her family secretly aid the Netherlord in his scheme in exchange for a cure.
+She and her family soon turned against the Netherlord after he intended to dispose of them for letting Boxxo escape, but that was later revealed to be part of the Netherlord's plan to complete his goal.